Variational Uncertainty Decomposition for In-Context Learning: Experiments

 \textbf{Bandits}.
 Bandit problems in reinforcement learning necessitate the ability to distinguish between aleatoric and epistemic uncertainty to balance exploration and exploitation.
 In a bandit problem, for a trial $t$, an agent must choose an arm $a_t\in\mathcal{A}$ which gives a reward $r_t$.
 The goal is to minimise the overall regret over all the trials $\sum_t \mu_t^* - \mathbb{E}[r_t]$, where $\mu^*_t$ is the mean reward from the optimal arm.
 We consider Upper Confidence Bound (UCB) bandit algorithms \cite{auer2000using}, where $a_t = \mathrm{argmax}_a Q_t(a) + \alpha U_t(a)$, where $Q_t$ is the estimated reward from arm $a$ and $U_t$ is the uncertainty in arm $a$ at trial $t$, and $\alpha$ is the exploration rate.
 We use the LLM posterior mean as $Q_t$, and compare the performance of epistemic and total variance as $U_t$.
 In this setting, epistemic variance guides exploration to choose arms where additional data is beneficial, whereas total variance may prioritise actions where the reward has high intrinsic noise.
 We use the multi-armed bandit ``Buttons'' task \cite{krishnamurthy2024largelanguagemodelsexplore}, with 5 arms, where each arm $a$ yields a Bernoulli reward with mean $p_a$.
 The base reward level $p$ controls the overall success probability, with the optimal arm set to $p_a^* = p + \frac{\Delta}{2}$ and all other arms set to $p_a = p - \frac{\Delta}{2}$, where $\Delta$ denotes the reward gap between the optimal and suboptimal arms.
 We set $\Delta=0.2$, which is the "hard" setting in \cite{krishnamurthy2024largelanguagemodelsexplore}.
 When $p>0.5$, the reward for the optimal arm will have the lowest (aleatoric) variance, and UCB algorithms using total variance will choose more suboptimal actions.
 We use mean regret and worst-case mean regret (from the 30\% of worst performing seeds) as the primary performance metrics as well as metrics of median reward, suffix-fail frequency and $K\cdot \text{MinFrac}$ used in \cite{krishnamurthy2024largelanguagemodelsexplore}.
 We also include UCB1 and Greedy as a non-LLM baseline, and the instruction prompting method from \cite{krishnamurthy2024largelanguagemodelsexplore} as an LLM-based non-uncertainty baseline.
 See Appendix \ref{appx:bandit_experiments} for further details on metrics, results and implementation of the LLM-UCB algorithm.

 Figure \ref{fig:buttons_run_uncertainty} shows a typical run of epistemic variance (EV) and total variance (TV) for a particular seed.
-In both examples, the $Q$ value for the optimal arm is the highest in the last 50 trials (Figure \ref{subfig-b:q_value}) and thus should be chosen.
+In both examples, the $Q$ value (posterior mean reward) for the optimal arm is the highest in the last 50 trials (Figure \ref{subfig-b:q_value}) and thus should be chosen.
 But when we consider the arms chosen, the optimal arm is not picked in the last 50 trials for the TV run (Figure \ref{subfig-a:action_counts}).
-This is because the epistemic variance decreases with the number of observations for EV but not for TV (Figure \ref{subfig-c:buttons_u_values}).
+This is because the epistemic variance decreases to zero with the number of observations but total variance does not (Figure \ref{subfig-c:buttons_u_values}).
+Therefore, in the EV setting $Q_t(a)$ dominates $U_t(a)$ for large $t$, whereas for TV setting this does not necessarily hold.
 Table \ref{tbl:buttons-bandit} shows our experimental results on the Buttons task.
 We see for $p>0.5$, the worst-case regret is significantly lower for EV than TV, indicating that the UCB algorithms is more robust for EV.
 Furthermore, EV generally results in lower mean regret for $p >0.5$ with the exception of $p=0.6, \alpha=2$.
 However, it is important to note bandit algorithms have high variance in mean regret due to the stochasticity of the reward.